The Mole (American TV series): Missions

-Secret missions may include "morality tests" where the players might be unexpectedly approached by a local (secretly arranged by the producers) for help (for instance, changing a tire for a stranded motorist).
+Secret missions may include "morality tests" where the players might be unexpectedly approached by a local (secretly arranged by the producers) for help.
 The contestants would later be informed that they won or lost the mission depending upon if they helped the person in need.

 Penalties

 In addition to challenges, violations of the game's rules by a player during certain seasons, such as going out after curfew or talking about a forbidden topic, can result in a deduction from the group pot as a penalty.
 Failing a secret "morality test" may also warrant a penalty.
 In some of the more difficult tasks, sometimes the players are given the opportunity to "buy" a clue(s) or "buy" extra time to complete the mission.
 Electing to do so takes a small amount of cash out of the amount they earn in that mission.

-Quizzes & execution
+Quizzes & execution/elimination

-At the end of each episode, all players (including the mole and any exempted players) take a multiple choice quiz about the identity of the mole.
-The questions reflect upon a variety of observations about the mole, including biographical information and what role(s) the mole took during that round's mission(s).
+At the end of each episode, all players, including the Mole, (and exempt players in the ABC iteration) take a multiple choice quiz about the identity of the Mole.
+The questions reflect upon a variety of observations about the Mole, including biographical information and what role(s) the Mole took during that round's mission(s).
 Information from discussions, which the players open up to the others about their personal lives may also be included in questions.
 The final question of each quiz is always "Who is the Mole?", with all remaining players' names as options.

-After dinner, all players (including the mole and anyone with an exemption) take the quiz in private on a computer, and then sit together for an "Execution Ceremony" (or "Elimination Ceremony" in season six).
-The player who scores the lowest on the quiz is eliminated from the game ("executed", in the show's parlance).
+After each quiz, players sit together for an "Execution Ceremony" (also dubbed the "Elimination Ceremony" in the Netflix iteration) to find out their results.
+The player who scores the lowest on the quiz is eliminated from the game ("executed", in the ABC iteration).
 If there is a tie for the lowest score among two or more players, the tied player who completed the quiz in the slowest elapsed time would be executed.
 The Mole is always safe from execution and is guaranteed to be involved in the game until the very end, though he/she can never win.
 The players who survive execution are not given their quiz scores or any additional information about the quizzes, and must deduce for themselves how well they are doing.